Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/03_omega_reconfigured.en.md

   </tr>
 </table>

-After that, *Hello, World* is simply a cycle of debuffs to resolve.
+*Hello, World* is simply a cycle of debuffs to resolve.
 Players will be paired together based on their debuffs- at any one point, two players will be at each stage in the cycle, alternating between towers and tethers.

 - The pairing between *Critical Overflow Bugs/Critical Synchronization Bugs* with *Critical Underflow Bugs/Critical Performance Bugs* (red/blue Nisis) is